Amondo/nginx-lua-mp4/README.md

 Available values:
  - `pad` — when resizing a video, aspect ratio will be preserved and padding box will be added to keep the aspect ratio.
  - `lpad` — same as `pad` but original video will **not** be scaled up.
+ - `fill` — scales and crops a video to fit specified dimensions without distortion, scaling it to fill the space and cropping any excess.

 ### `dpr` — Device Pixel Ratio